 For example, a robber comes into the home of a person who is sleeping.
-The person awakens and investigates the noises and is met by the robber, who is holding a gun.
+The person awakens and investigates the noises and is met by the robber holding a gun.
 In states with stand your ground laws, the threatened person could respond with force – including using their own gun, if one is owned – if necessary.
 A person that defends themselves in such a situation would not have to worry about criminal prosecution.

 Opponents of stand your ground laws often believe that such laws can be dangerous.
 For example, a person could shoot first when there isn’t a real threat.
 One such instance was the case against George Zimmerman, who faced criminal charges following the shooting death of Trayvon Martin.
 Zimmerman was later acquitted of the charges.

 Several states have adopted stand your ground laws.
 Those states are:

 Some states use stand your ground in practice, such as through jury instructions or case law.
 These states are: